 According to the National Equipment Register (NER), somewhere between $300 million to $1 billion worth of construction equipment is stolen every year in the United States.
 On most construction sites, loaders, towables, and excavators are especially vulnerable to theft due to their high-value and movability.

 It should go without saying that replacing stolen assets comes at incredible cost to equipment dealers.
-But what makes equipment theft such a massive issue for the rental industry is that associated costs extend beyond purchasing new assets.
+But what makes equipment theft such a massive issue for the equipment rental industry is that associated costs extend beyond purchasing new assets.
 Renting temporary assets to continue to serve customers before true replacements are secured can be expensive.
 Lack of availability (caused by theft) can result in lost opportunities.
 What’s more, theft can also result in increased insurance premiums, further compounding associated expenses.

 Fortunately, equipment dealers are far from powerless when it comes to protecting their assets from theft.
 In this blog, we’ll be exploring how rental companies can best make use of GPS tracking devices as part of their broader loss prevention strategies.

 During the checkout process, many equipment dealers wisely choose to instruct their customers on the importance of keeping their job sites secure.
 Simple things like verifying surveillance systems are functioning properly and ensuring gates are locked can go a long way to deter opportunistic thieves.
 But even when these best practices are followed, theft can still occur.
 This is where GPS tracking devices come in as a last line of defense for vulnerable construction assets.